Take an evening gastronomy tour around Lisbon on your first night

-- Praça do Comércio: the largest of Lisbon’s plazas
+Praça do Comércio: the largest of Lisbon’s plazas

-- Baixa: the 'new city', built after the devastating 1755 earthquake
+Baixa: the 'new city,' built after the devastating 1755 earthquake

-- Praça da Figueira: Lisbon’s traditional market square
+Praça da Figueira: Lisbon’s traditional market square

-- Rossio: the heart of downtown Lisbon
+Rossio: the heart of downtown Lisbon

-- Iron Lift Viewpoint: a stellar 360º view over the downtown district
+Iron Lift Viewpoint: a stellar 360º view over the downtown district

-- Largo do Carmo: the setting for the democratic revolution of 1974
+Largo do Carmo: the setting for the democratic revolution of 1974

-- Carmo ruins: the only Gothic monument of the city
+Carmo ruins: the only Gothic monument of the city

-- St. Roque Church: a Baroque extravaganza
+St. Roque Church: a Baroque extravaganza

-- Bairro Alto: the lively bohemian district
+Bairro Alto: the lively bohemian district

-- Chiado: the city's most elegant shopping area
+Chiado: the city's most elegant shopping area

 Portas do Sol: a breathtaking view over Alfama (the Old Town)

 In the evening, you'll dine at one of the best Fado restaurants in Lisbon for traditional Portuguese cuisine interspersed with authentic singing and music.

-Day 3: Day-Trip to Sintra, Cascais & Estoril
+Day 3: Day Trip to Sintra, Cascais & Estoril

-The area surrounding Lisbon offers an incredible variety of architecture and scenery, from fairytale palaces to romantic towns and breathtaking viewpoints.
+The area surrounding Lisbon offers an incredible variety of architecture and scenery, from fairy tale palaces to romantic towns and breathtaking viewpoints.
 Today's guided excursion is the ideal way to experience some of these attractions.

 After breakfast at your hotel, your guide will deliver you to the first stop on the tour: Sintra.
-This village—about 30 minutes by car from the capital—is a harmonic combination of history and fantasy, described as a "glorious Eden" by the British poet Lord Byron in the 18th century.
-You will have free time to explore on your own and have lunch, and your guide can recommend some imposing monuments and wonderful palaces that are worth a visit.
+This village—about 30 minutes by car from the capital—is a harmonic combination of history and fantasy, described as a "glorious Eden" by the British poet Lord Byron in the 18th century. you'll have free time to explore on your own and have lunch, and your guide can recommend some imposing monuments and wonderful palaces worth visiting.

-After the excursion, you'll have the remainder of the day to enjoy Lisbon any way you'd like.
+After the excursion, you'll have the remainder of the day to enjoy Lisbon however you'd like.

-Surrounded by a classic crenelated wall, Óbidos' gorgeous historic center is a labyrinth of cobblestoned streets and flower-bedecked, whitewashed houses livened up with dashes of vivid yellow and blue paint.
-You will have time to take a self-guided visit around this historic village with its stunning castle, which dates back to almost a thousand years.
+Today you'll make a two-hour drive to Coimbra, Portugal's medieval capital, with a beautifully-preserved old town and historic university.
+Along the way, you'll make a few stops starting with adorable Óbidos.
+Surrounded by a classic crenelated wall, Óbidos' gorgeous historic center is a labyrinth of cobblestoned streets and flower-bedecked, whitewashed houses livened with vivid yellow and blue paint.
+You'll have time to take a self-guided visit around this historic village with its stunning castle, which dates back almost a thousand years.

-From here, continue the drive to Coimbra where you'll have the evening to relax and wander the streets.
+From here, continue the drive to Coimbra, where you'll have the evening to relax and wander the streets.

 Day 5: Guided Tour of Coimbra

+After breakfast at your hotel, it's time for a guided tour of Coimbra.
 This is the medieval capital of Portugal and the site of the country's greatest university: the University of Coimbra, established in 1290.
-The city wears its weighty importance in Portuguese history with dignity and pride, witnessed by its multicolored collage of buildings that span nearly a millennium.
+The city wears its weighty importance in Portuguese history with dignity and pride, witnessed by its colorful collage of buildings that span nearly a millennium.
 Observe how Coimbre's historic core cascades down a hillside creating a lovely setting along the east bank of the Rio Mondego.